danielanthonycollins/wales-tartan-centres/README.md

 - Accessibility error when testing with Lighthouse

   - Problem: When testing the about-us.html, index.html and kilt-hire.html pages with lighthouse, the report listed an aria attribute as invalid.
   - Cause: The aria-description attribue used within these pages
   - Resolution: After discussing with my mentor and both of us looking into this in great detail, we decided to leave this as it was.
 This is because when an aria-label is used instead, lighthouse prefers this however the HTML validator does not, which is the reason why I used description in the first place.
 The [HTML validator](https://validator.w3.org/) deemed this an acceptable attribute as did the [WAVE accessibility validator](https://wave.webaim.org/).

-- Accessibility error when testing with Lighthouse
-  - Problem: When testing the about-us.html, index.html and kilt-hire.html pages with lighthouse, the report listed an aria attribute as invalid.
-  - Cause: The aria-description attribue used within these pages
-  - Resolution: After discussing with my mentor and both of us looking into this in great detail, we decided to leave this as it was.
-This is because when an aria-label is used instead, lighthouse prefers this however the HTML validator does not, which is the reason why I used description in the first place.
-The [HTML validator](https://validator.w3.org/) deemed this an acceptable attribute as did the [WAVE accessibility validator](https://wave.webaim.org/).